Meet Our Staff

 firstname.lastname@example.org | 615.966.1014 | Ezell 238 C

 Erin joined the Lipscomb Missions staff August 2014, after having graduated a few months earlier in May of 2014 where she received a bachelor of arts in public communication and leadership from Lipscomb University.
-Working as a part-time staff member with Lipscomb Missions, she serves as Event Planner and Trip Coordinator.
+Initially working as a part-time staff member with Lipscomb Missions, she served as Event Planner and Trip Coordinator, later being promoted to Missions Coordinator in December 2015.

 Erin’s involvement with Lipscomb Missions began as a student at the university, where she was involved with trips all four years (Nevis 2011, Saba 2012-2014.)
 While an undergraduate student she served as student leader for the Saba trip, and as a staff member she will continue to be a part of that leadership team.